 “Instructors Fr Trainees,” Press, Volume LXXXVI, Issue 26086, , 13 April v.

 “H-19 Military Forces of New Zealand Annual Report of the General Officer Commanding, for Period 1 April 1954 to 31 March 1955 “.

 As the New Zealand Forces arrived in Egypt, the logistical situation was dire.
 The Middle East Command was in a period of transition from a peacetime to a wartime footing.
-The German victory’s in the low countries and France which saw the loss of much of the British Armies equipment in the subsequent evacuation resulting in the Middle East placed on a low priority for personnel and resources as the United Kingdom rearmed and prepared for invasion.
+The German victories in the low countries and France, which saw the loss of much of the British Armies equipment in the subsequent evacuation resulted in the Middle East placed on a low priority for personnel and resources as the United Kingdom rearmed and prepared for invasion.
 The RAOC resources which the NZEF could draw upon were limited and consisted of;

 A combined Ordnance Depot and Workshop at Abbassia